beratcabuk/kifayet/README.md

 kifayet is a CLI software for macOS that you can use to turn photographs of people into Google Shopping links of their outfit pieces.

 # Installation
 kifayet is designed to portable.
-Drop the executable wherever, and create a .env file that contains your OpenAI API key like this:
+Drop the executable wherever, and create a file that contains your OpenAI API key like this:
 ```
-OPENAI_API_KEY=supersecretAPIkey_do_not_share
+supersecretAPIkey_do_not_share
 ```
 You're now good to go!
 # Usage
 Run these commands in a terminal running on the installation directory.
+You use kifayet by passing it the name of the image, and the name of the file that has the api key.
 ## To get help with the usage
 ```
 kifayet -h